maniospas/Blombly/docs/basics/structs.md

 print(p3.x, p3.y);  // Outputs 4, 6
 ```

 One of the most useful applications of overloading is making structs callable, meaning they can be used as functions.
-This is done by overloading the call operator ().
+This is done by overloading the call operator (`call`).
 Below is an example where we define a Multiplier struct that can be called like a function.
 Notice the usage of `defer` as a means of inserting a default factor
 at the end of *new* only if no factor is defined by that time.